2023-2024 Dental CE Italy Trips

-We're offering 2 unique trips to Italy for 2022.
-Each trip is 11 days, 10 nights and includes 4* hotels, group excursions, a private guide who speaks Italian and English, transportation within Italy, all breakfasts and half of the dinners.
-The 12hrs of Dental CE will be given by Dr. Steve Filler on the topic of Medical Emergencies Preparedness.
+We're offering 4 unique trips to Italy for 2023 and 2024.
+There are 10-night trips and 8-night trips depending on the dates.
+Each trip includes boutique accommodations, group excursions, a private guide who speaks Italian and English, transportation within Italy, all breakfasts and half of the dinners.
+12hrs of Dental CE will be offered for dentists, orthodontists, and dental hygienists or dental assistants.

 Continuing Education Course Overview